Guyra Snowfalls

 Snow fell overnight

-and in the early hours of the morning (11.30pm to 1am approx)
+and in the early hours of the morning (11.30pm to 1am approx) settling on the

-settling on the ground to a depth of 2 cms with a
+ground to a depth of 2 cms with a light cover remaining on the ground at 9am.

-only 2.6C.
+a maximum of only 2.6C.

 27th-28th June 2007 (3)

-Snow started
+Snow started falling

-of the 28th.
-In the morning snow was 3 cms deep on
+28th.
+In the morning snow was 3 cms deep on the ground aided by a brief heavy

-the ground aided by a brief heavy fall at 9am with lighter intermittent falls
+fall at 9am with lighter intermittent falls throughout the day until sunset.

-throughout the day until sunset.
 Snow remained on the ground until around mid afternoon.
-It was extremely cold with the wind chill
+It was extremely cold

-temperature at 3pm being around -9C.
-The maximum temperature to 3pm was just
+with the wind chill temperature at 3pm being around -9C.
+The maximum

-1.8C, although the official top for the day was 3.8C as measured at 9am on the
+temperature to 3pm was just 1.8C, although the official top for the day was

-Photographs of this event on 28th June by Australian Severe Weather here.
+of this event on 28th June by Australian Severe Weather here.

 8th-10th